dtanner/sam-example/README.md

 In this example, ThingerService implements the Thinger functional interface.
 Find usages finds that successfully.

-But there's also a unit test that implements the functional interface using a lambda, and it is not shows in Find Usages.
+But there's also a unit test that implements the functional interface using a lambda, and it is not shown in Find Usages.